Saul Steinberg (businessman): Involvement with Wharton

 Steinberg was a major benefactor of the Wharton School at the University of Pennsylvania.
 He served as chairman of Wharton's Board of Overseers for over 15 years and continued as a member of the board until his death.
 The Steinberg name is highly visible at Wharton, most notably attached to Steinberg-Dietrich Hall, which served as the main undergraduate building, containing classrooms, lounges, computer labs, and departmental offices.
 The Steinberg Conference Center serves as home to the Executive Education Center and the Aresty Institute of Executive Education.
 Additionally, Steinberg endowed the Saul P. Steinberg Professor of Management chair.

 Charity and advocacy

-In 2000 Steinberg donated a large painting, The Death of Adonis (1614), by Peter Paul Rubens, to the Israel Museum in Jerusalem.
+In 2000, Steinberg donated The Death of Adonis (1614) by Peter Paul Rubens to the Israel Museum in Jerusalem.